cloudfoundry-community-attic/cf-services-contrib-release/README.md

 In order to deploy Cloud Foundry with BOSH, you will need to create a manifest.
 You can find a [sample manifest in the documentation](http://cloudfoundry.github.com/docs/running/deploying-cf/vsphere/cloud-foundry-example-manifest.html).

+## Source Code

+The Service Contrib source code can be found at http://github.com/cloudfoundry.com/cf-services-contrib/

 ## OSS Contributions

 The Cloud Foundry team uses GitHub and accepts contributions via [pull request](https://help.github.com/articles/using-pull-requests)